 Like most families, yours most likely spends a considerable portion of its income on either a home mortgage or rent.
 Therefore, naturally, you want to protect that considerable investment.

 A home is not just a roof over one's head—it's also the storage place for years' worth of precious personal property in which crucial information about one's identity is likely kept.

 If someone accesses your mail, computers and electronic files, financial statements, or other important personal documents such as birth certificates, passports and Social Security cards or numbers, that person could use that vital information to steal your identity.

-Identity thieves can open new bank accounts in your name, buy cars, get a tax refund, among many other things that could potentially wreak havoc on your life.
+Identity thieves can open new bank accounts in your name, buy cars, or get a tax refund, among many other things that could potentially wreak havoc on your life.

-Also, put a lock on your mailbox or use a mail slot so that not just anyone outside can access your mail and gather personal information about your identity.
+- Put a lock on your mailbox or use a mail slot so that not just anyone outside can access your mail and gather personal information about your identity.

 - Lock down the Wi-Fi network in your home by using a strong password, and be careful with whom you share that password.
 Someone with access to your network may be able to access important files on your connected devices.

 - Install a home security system, which may discourage intruders, and might also earn you a lower home insurance or personal property insurance rate.